Engineering

 MEM30219-03

 Advance your skills in mechanical engineering with this practical course.
-Study as an apprentice and be recognised for your industry experience while you learn transferable skills for exciting sectors like mining, sustainable energy, naval ship building, and more.
+Study as an apprentice while you learn transferable skills for exciting sectors like mining, sustainable energy, naval ship building, and more.

 Entry requirements